Abe-54/Service-Journal-App/README.md

 - How to collaborate closely with a client for design and features.
 - How to prioritize features aligned with business needs;

-## Where To View?
-The app can be viewed on my website at https://abraham-portfolio-site.vercel.app/

 ## Credits
 - Abraham Rubio (App developer)